bhuman-ai/task-engine-sdk/README.md

 # Task Engine SDK

-Create, manage and extend BHuman's Task Engine with JavaScript or TypeScript.
+Manage and extend BHuman's Task Engine with JavaScript or TypeScript.

 The type documentation can be found [here](https://bhuman-ai.github.io/task-engine-sdk/).